Trisha1212/uptime/README.md

 * [Flotr2](http://www.humblesoftware.com/flotr2/), licensed under the [MIT License](https://github.com/HumbleSoftware/Flotr2/blob/master/LICENSE).
 * [Favicon](http://www.alexpeattie.com/projects/justvector_icons/), distributed under the [Free Art License](http://artlibre.org/licence/lal/en).

-If you like the software, please help improving it by contributing PRs on the [GitHub project](https://github.com/springerpe/uptime)!
+If you like the software, please help improving it by contributing PRs on the [GitHub project](https://github.com/nerevu/uptime)!

 TODO
 ----

-* Account for scheduled maintenance (and provide two QoS calculations: with and without scheduled maintenance)
+* User for scheduled maintenance (and provide two QoS calculations: with and without scheduled maintenance)
 * Allow for JavaScript execution in the monitored resources by using a headless browser (probably zombie.js)
 * Unit tests